jart/blink/README.md

 ### Environment Variables

+The following environment variables are recognized by both the `blink` and `blinkenlights` commands:

 - `BLINK_LOG_FILENAME` may be specified to supply a log path to be used in cases where the `-L PATH` flag isn't specified.
 This value should be an absolute path.
 It may be `/dev/stderr` to avoid needing a file.